 Of course, most films insist upon stronger conflicts than mere differences in cultural values, and "Gran Torino" is no exception.
 So we get a subplot involving gang wars and street thugs and such, culminating in a typically histrionic movie ending that probably won over audiences but doesn't do a lot for its credibility.
 You live with it and accept that the movie is going to have an even stronger social message than you might have anticipated.

 Trivia notes: I've read that Eastwood did not initially intend to play the part of Walt Kowalski himself.
-He had several old friends in mind, like Gene Hackman or Robert Duvall, but neither actor was available, so he did it himself.
+He had several old friends in mind, like Gene Hackman and Robert Duvall, but neither actor was available, so he did it himself.
 Also, Eastwood is not new to a Gran Torino; he drove one in "The Enforcer."
-And the name of the main character here is not only the same as the main character in the muscle-car movie "Vanishing Point," it was the name of a famous real-life wrestler, Walt "Killer" Kowalski.
+The name of the main character here is not only the same as the main character in the muscle-car movie "Vanishing Point," it was the name of a famous real-life wrestler, Walt "Killer" Kowalski.
 And again you'll hear Eastwood sing, this time over the closing credits.

-The Warner video engineers do a pretty good job bringing the picture to life in Blu-ray high definition, using a dual-layer BD50 and a VC-1 for the 2.40:1-ratio movie.
-There's a fair amount of natural film grain present and a generally pale aspect to the image, both of which I remember from the movie theater, that the engineers wisely leave alone.
-It means the film has a somewhat subdued look to it, yet there are also deep black levels and some fine detail beneath a slight veneer of softness.
-While the picture is not crystal clear, you can see every line and wrinkle on Eastwood's face and neck.
+The Warner video engineers replicate the movie's original 2.40:1 aspect ratio in an anamorphic transfer.
+There's a fair amount of natural film grain and a generally pale aspect to the image, both of which I remember from the movie theater and which the engineers wisely leave alone.
+It means the film has a somewhat subdued look to it, slightly exacerbated by the soft standard-definition reproduction.
+Even though the picture is not crystal clear by any standards, it does a good job conveying the story's dark mood.

-The English soundtrack comes in lossless Dolby TrueHD 5.1 and regular Dolby Digital 5.1, the TrueHD being the default so you don't have to worry about switching to it at start-up.
-It displays a clear, clean midrange; strong dynamics and bass when necessary; a very wide front-channel spread; and a good, though subtle, use of the surrounds, mostly for environmental noises.
+The English soundtrack comes in Dolby Digital 5.1.
+It's reasonably clear and clean, with strong dynamics and bass when necessary; a wide front-channel spread; and a good, though subtle, use of the surrounds, mostly for environmental noises.
 The midrange is touch forward and hard, though; nothing serious.
-This is mostly a dialogue-driven movie, much it rather quiet, so don't expect the audio to be flashy in any way, but it is realistically effective.
+This is mostly a dialogue-driven movie, much it rather quiet, so don't expect the audio to be flashy in any way, just realistically effective.

-Then, we get twenty-nine scene selections; trailers at start-up; access to a digital copy compatible with iTunes and Windows media; pop-up menus; a slipcover for the disc case; English, French, Spanish, and Portuguese spoken languages; French, Spanish, and Portuguese subtitles; and English captions for the hearing impaired.
+Then, we get twenty-nine scene selections; trailers at start-up; access to a digital copy download, Windows Media-compatible only and not compatible with Apple Macintosh or iPod devices; English, French, and Spanish spoken languages; French and Spanish subtitles; and English captions for the hearing impaired.

 Although we see an embittered Walt Kowalski preoccupied with a personal dreamworld that is no more, we also see a genuine human being under the surface, and one who comes around in the end.
 That "end" may be overly melodramatic, but along with the movie's uplifting message of hope, it's surely what sold it to viewers.